Recent Farm & Agriculture

 Logo Images Reflect the Industry

-Using images traditionally associated with the agricultural and farming industries can help consumers immediately identify with your organization.
+Using images traditionally associated with the industry can help consumers immediately identify with your organization.
 These images must be handled with care to ensure a company does not seem outdated and uninspired.
-A professional design firm like The Logo Company can make any image seem fresh, but in the wrong hands a farming or agricultural logo utilizing popular imagery risks blending in with others in the sector.
+A professional design firm like The Logo Company can make any image seem fresh, but in the wrong hands a logo utilizing popular imagery risks blending in with others in the sector.
 This can therefore make it more difficult for a company to separate itself from the pack.

-The farm and agriculture industries are also very diverse, so many businesses within these sectors choose logo images which point to their area of specialty.
+The farming industries are also very diverse, so many businesses within these sectors choose logo images which point to their area of specialty.
 Dairy farms, for example, typically use images of cows, while fruit and vegetable farms often integrate images of their produce into their logos.

 Colors Connote the Earth, Invoke Psychological Cues

 The farming and agriculture industries are grounded to the planet, so it makes sense that earthy tones are typically featured in these sectors’ logos.
-To that end, logos for the farm and agricultural industries should take into account the effect color can have on consumer perception:
+To that end, logos should take into account the effect color can have on consumer perception:

 The Right Words